 At seven-years-old, I was bitten by the writing bug, and began penning stories about a dog’s adventures.
 For a writing assignment, I wrote my own second grade Bible story commentary of sorts for “kids.”
-In fourth grade, my fictional stories were published in homemade wallpaper-covered cardboard books.
+In fourth grade, I “published” my fictional stories in homemade wallpaper-covered cardboard books.
 A poem published in a national magazine and a Young Author’s Award sealed the deal, and thus began my dream of becoming an author.

-Later, when my children were babies, I began writing for both national and regional magazines.
+Later, when my children were babies, I began writing for both national and regional publications.
 I remember one time interviewing a prominent doctor by telephone for a health article.
 My daughters were watching their favorite cartoon, Angelina Ballerina.
 Lo and behold, my youngest ran into the playroom and quickly returned with her toy accordion in hand.
-She then began playing it loud and clear, the strains echoing throughout the room.
+She then began playing it loud and clear, the strains echoing throughout the house.
 The doctor politely mentioned, “I seem to hear some static on your end.”
 It was all I could do not to laugh at the “static” of my toddler daughter’s accordion-playing skills.

 I am passionate about using the gift of the written word to glorify Jesus.
-My time is devoted to assisting, encouraging, and nurturing women and children in their walk with the Lord.

 “For I know the plans I have for you,” declares the LORD, “plans to prosper you

 and not to harm you, plans to give you hope and a future.”